Zane Lowe

-Alexander Zane Reid Lowe (born 7 August 1973) is a New Zealand radio DJ, live DJ, record producer, and television presenter.
+Alexander Zane Reed Lowe (born 1973) is a New Zealand radio DJ, live DJ, record producer, and television presenter.
 After an early career in music creation, production and DJing, he moved to the UK in 1997.
-He came to prominence through presenting on XFM and MTV Europe (MTV Two), developing a DJ career by opening sets for bands and eventually landing a slot on prime-time radio on BBC Radio 1 from 2003–2015, with the trademark 'Zane Lowe's World Record', airing the UK's best and hottest in music.

-In 2015, he was head-hunted by Apple to be the Creative Director of their new world-wide music station, Apple Music 1.
+He came to prominence through presenting on XFM and MTV Europe (MTV Two), developing a DJ career by opening sets for bands and eventually landing a slot on prime-time radio on BBC Radio 1 from 2003 to 2015.
+In 2015, he was hired by Apple to be the Creative Director of their new world-wide music station, Apple Music 1.

+Career

 Early career

 Born in Auckland, Lowe attended Auckland Grammar School and was a presenter on local music station Max TV.
 Zane was a member of Urban Disturbance, an early 90s hip hop group whose standout hit was "No Flint No Flame" and Breaks Co-Op, alongside Andy Lovegrove and Hamish Clark.
 Lowe and Clark formed Breaks Co-Op in Auckland, releasing the electronic album Roofers in 1997 before they both left New Zealand to travel and pursue other interests.
 Both would eventually develop their careers in the UK.

-International DJ
+DJ

 Lowe relocated to the UK in 1997.
 He initially worked at the Record and Tape Exchange in Notting Hill, before being asked to cover for a show on XFM, going on to host XFM's Music Response.
-In 2003, he joined BBC Radio 1, showcasing new music from around the world.
+In 2003, he joined BBC Radio 1.

-Also a successful international DJ, he has played sets at festivals including Coachella, Future Music Festival in Australia, Glastonbury, Creamfields and Bestival.
+As a DJ, he has played sets at festivals including Coachella, Future Music Festival in Australia, Glastonbury, Creamfields and Bestival.
 He has toured with artists including, Skrillex, The Prodigy, Kasabian and The Weeknd and opened shows for both Muse and Foo Fighters at their concerts at Wembley Stadium.
-As well as being a regular performer at Ibiza and Mallorca Rocks, Lowe is also Musical Director for the brand, helping to develop and build their artistic and musical output.
+As well as being a regular performer at Ibiza and Mallorca Rocks, Lowe is also Musical Director for the brand.